Active Rehab for Strokes

 Join us as we celebrate world stroke Day by promoting Active Living.
 Register for one of our upcoming free Stroke Rehabilitation webinar for clients or our webinar for healthcare professionals.

-Evidence-based studies clearly identify poling, with the proper training, as a healthy mode of physical activity suited for improving quality of life.
+Evidence-based studies clearly identify poling, with the proper training, as a healthy mode of physical activity suited for improving balance, gait and activities of daily living.
 Kang et al., 2016

 Why ACTIVATOR Poles?
 Benefits may include;